Clark Griffith: Chicago Colts / Orphans (1893–1900)

+Managerial career

+Chicago White Stockings (1901–1902)

 When Ban Johnson, a longtime friend, announced plans to form the American League, Griffith was one of the ringleaders in getting National League players to jump ship.
 Using the cover of his post as vice president of the League Protective Players' Association (a nascent players' union), Griffith persuaded 39 players to sign on with the new league for the 1901 season.
 Griffith himself signed on with the Chicago White Stockings as player-manager.
 He won 20 games for the final time in his career and led the White Stockings to the first AL pennant with an 83–53 record.

+New York Highlanders (1903–1908)

 At Johnson's suggestion, Griffith left Chicago in 1903 to take over as manager of the New York Highlanders.
 The Highlanders had just moved from Baltimore, and Johnson knew that for the league to be successful, it needed a strong franchise in the nation's biggest city.
 Griffith's last year as a regular player was 1907 after he nearly suffered a breakdown from overwork in April 1907.

 After a falling-out with the Highlanders' ownership, Griffith was fired during the 1908 season.
 The team had started strong, but the team's pitching faltered as the season progressed and Griffith was criticized for trading away Jimmy Williams in exchange for a disappointing prospect.

 He made brief appearances as a player for the Reds (1909–1910) and Senators (1912, 1913 and 1914).

-As a manager and owner
+Cincinnati Reds (1909–1911)

 Griffith returned to the National League as manager of the Cincinnati Reds in 1909.